 AFS Welcome Families make it possible for international students to arrive in the U.S. in a timely manner and start making the most of their exchange experience.
-These welcome families usually host for 6-12 weeks before students move to permanent host families for the remainder of their program.
+These welcome families usually host for up to 12 weeks before students move to permanent host families for the remainder of their program.

 Many volunteers and welcome families have found that the more social and involved in the community students are, the easier it is to find them a permanent family.
 To help your team secure permanent placements for students staying with welcome families, you can:

 - Encourage students to join school activities and sports.
 This offers the opportunity to make friends with other students and even get to know their parents.